-New York’s flea markets and antique markets are among the most exciting places in the world to find vintage treasures and unique curiosities.
+New York flea markets and antique markets are among the most exciting places in the world to find vintage treasures and unique curiosities.
 Whether you are a New Yorker or a tourist – exploring flea markets in NYC is certainly one of the best ways to spend a weekend in the Big Apple.
-While there are great antique flea markets in Manhattan, vintage shopping also gives you a good reason to discover other boroughs.
+While there are greatantique flea markets in Manhattan, vintage shopping also gives you a good reason to discover other boroughs.
 From Brooklyn Flea to iconic Chelsea Flea Market, we have scoured New York’s neighborhoods for the best insider tips.

 Here is our all-new list of the 7 best flea markets in New York:

 Over a hundred vendors make the Grand Bazaar NYC the biggest flea market in New York City.
 Every week, antiques and vintage dealers, makers and artisanal food vendors present their wares at this large outdoor and indoor market on the Upper West Side.
 At this antique market in NYC you may find vintage furniture and architectural salvage, vintage clothing, collectibles, authentic vintage jewelry, antiques, vintage vinyl, old maps and books, handmade art, and much more.
-The diverse choice and vibrant atmosphere make the Grand Bazaar NYC one of the best flea markets in New York for vintage and antiques shopping.
+The diverse choice and vibrant atmosphere make the Grand Bazaar NYC one of the best flea markets in New York for vintage and antique shopping.

-2. Brooklyn Flea DUMBO – Brooklyn (NYC)
+2. New York flea markets: Brooklyn Flea DUMBO – Brooklyn

 This iconic outdoor market is a must-do flea market in NYC!
 Chelsea Flea Market is your best address for a unique souvenir or a bargain to decorate your NYC apartment.
 Wander on the footsteps of Andy Warhol or Michael Jackson while you soak up the unique vibe of the city.
 What’s more, Chelsea Flea Market now also hosts many vendors of the legendary Hell’s Kitchen Flea Market which closed in January 2019.